Doug Munro (musician)

 Doug Munro (born July 9, 1953) is an American musician, arranger, producer, composer, author, and educator specializing in jazz, bebop, Brazilian jazz, jazz fusion, and gypsy swing.
 Since 1986 he has released over fifteen albums as a band leader and has appeared on over 75 recordings as a guitarist, sideman, producer, and arranger.
 He has been nominated for two Grammy Awards and was the recipient of two NAIRD Awards by the American Association of Independent Music.

-In 1993 Munro founded the Purchase College Jazz Studies program and served as director from 1993–2002.
-He is on a faculty member and Director Emeritus of the Jazz Studies program at the Conservatory of Music at Purchase College.
+In 1993 Munro founded the Purchase College Jazz Studies program and served as director from 1993 to 2002.
+He is on a faculty member and director emeritus of the Jazz Studies program at the Conservatory of Music at Purchase College.
 He has written four books on jazz guitar improvisation techniques for Alfred Music, including Swing to Bebop.

 His preferred guitars are the Gibson ES175 Herb Ellis model, Godin Multiac Nylon Duet, Dell'Arte Legend 503, Martin D-35, and the Fender Telecaster.